TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Configuration/ConfigurationModule/Index.rst

 `__invoke()` method and must therefore be defined in the :file:`Services.yaml`.
 Either a static text or a locallang label can be used.

-Since the registration uses the Symfony service container and provides all attributes using :php:`__invoke()`, it is even possible to use DI with constructor arguments in the provider classes.
+Since the registration uses the `Symfony`:pn: service container and provides all attributes using :php:`__invoke()`, it is even possible to use DI with constructor arguments in the provider classes.